 Basalt is a somewhat ethnically-diverse town.
 The people who call Basalt home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Basalt residents report their race to be White, followed by Asian.
+The greatest number of Basalt residents report their race to be White, followed by Black or African-American.
 Basalt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.75% of the town’s residents.
-Important ancestries of people in Basalt include German, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 18.77% of the town’s residents.
+Important ancestries of people in Basalt include English, Irish, Italian, and European.

 The most common language spoken in Basalt is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Italian.